smARTOFGIVING Price Tops $0.12 (AOG)

-smARTOFGIVING (CURRENCY:AOG) traded 3.8% higher against the dollar during the one day period ending at 9:00 AM ET on August 29th.
-One smARTOFGIVING coin can now be purchased for $0.12 or 0.00000237 BTC on major cryptocurrency exchanges.
-During the last seven days, smARTOFGIVING has traded up 8.3% against the dollar. smARTOFGIVING has a total market cap of $8.54 million and $41,865.00 worth of smARTOFGIVING was traded on exchanges in the last 24 hours.
+smARTOFGIVING (CURRENCY:AOG) traded up 3.8% against the US dollar during the twenty-four hour period ending at 0:00 AM Eastern on August 29th.
+One smARTOFGIVING coin can currently be bought for approximately $0.12 or 0.00000237 BTC on popular exchanges.
+During the last seven days, smARTOFGIVING has traded up 8.3% against the US dollar. smARTOFGIVING has a total market capitalization of $8.54 million and approximately $41,865.00 worth of smARTOFGIVING was traded on exchanges in the last day.

 - Tether (USDT) traded up 0% against the dollar and now trades at $1.00 or 0.00002051 BTC.